AckerlyXu/heima/articles/hdinsight/hdinsight-administer-use-management-portal.md

 For the creation instructions using the Portal, see [Create HDInsight clusters](/documentation/articles/hdinsight-provision-clusters/).

 HDInsight works with a wide range of Hadoop components.
-For the list of the components that have been verified and supported, see [What version of Hadoop is in Azure HDInsight](/documentation/articles/hdinsight-component-versioning/).
+For the list of the components that have been verified and supported, see [What version of Hadoop is in Azure HDInsight](./hdinsight-component-versioning.md).
 You can customize HDInsight by using one of the following options:

 * Use Script Action to run custom scripts that can customize a cluster to either change cluster configuration or install custom components such as Giraph or Solr.
-For more information, see [Customize HDInsight cluster using Script Action](/documentation/articles/hdinsight-hadoop-customize-cluster/).
+For more information, see [Customize HDInsight cluster using Script Action](./hdinsight-hadoop-customize-cluster.md).
 * Use the cluster customization parameters in the HDInsight .NET SDK or Azure PowerShell during cluster creation.
 These configuration changes are then preserved through the lifetime of the cluster and are not affected by cluster node reimages that Azure platform periodically performs for maintenance.
 For more information on using the cluster customization parameters, see [Create HDInsight clusters](/documentation/articles/hdinsight-provision-clusters/).
 * Some native Java components, like Mahout and Cascading, can be run on the cluster as JAR files.
 These JAR files can be distributed to Azure Blob storage, and submitted to HDInsight clusters through Hadoop job submission mechanisms.
-For more information, see [Submit Hadoop jobs programmatically](/documentation/articles/hdinsight-submit-hadoop-jobs-programmatically/).
+For more information, see [Submit Hadoop jobs programmatically](./hdinsight-submit-hadoop-jobs-programmatically.md).

-    > [AZURE.NOTE]
+    > [!NOTE]
-    > If you have issues deploying JAR files to HDInsight clusters or calling JAR files on HDInsight clusters, contact [Microsoft Support](/support/contact/).
+    > If you have issues deploying JAR files to HDInsight clusters or calling JAR files on HDInsight clusters, contact [Microsoft Support](https://www.azure.cn/support/contact/).
     ><p>
     > Cascading is not supported by HDInsight, and is not eligible for Microsoft Support.
-For lists of supported components, see [What's new in the cluster versions provided by HDInsight](/documentation/articles/hdinsight-component-versioning/).
+For lists of supported components, see [What's new in the cluster versions provided by HDInsight](./hdinsight-component-versioning.md).
     >
     >